-On this page you can configure the SMART node including any ADC value conversions of Basic node data.
+On this page you can configure the Smart Node (OIC-05) including any ADC value conversions of Basic node data.

 In case of any MWV (wind) data you can set an offset for the wind direction, so you can line up the wind sensor.